 When you arrive

 From Sunday 30th August 2020, you should wear a face covering.
+You must have your nose and mouth covered.
 This does not apply to those with a medical condition that exempts you from wearing a face covering.

 When you arrive, make your way through the main doors which will be propped open.